kevinch8/qn-ble-sdk-android/README_en.md

     void onDisconnected(QNBleDevice bleDevice);

     /**
-     * Received an unstable weight data, it will continue to be called during user starting weighing,and will callback in the main thread
+     * Received an unstable weight data, it will continue to be called during user starting weighing, and will callback in the main thread
      *
      * @param bleDevice  Yolanda Bluetooth device
      * @param weight    Unstable weight data